JiayiD8/squirrels_in_central_park/README.md

+# Squirrels in Central Park
-The project explores the squirrel data that were collected in central park in 2018.
+This project explores the squirrel data that were collected in central park in 2018.